-- used a Prohibited Substance or a Prohibited Method on multiple occasions, and (ii) engaged in a doping plan or scheme. - In view of the CAS Jurisprudence in cases concerning aggravating circumstances, the IAAF submits that, in view of the extreme values and repeated indications of blood doping by the Athlete, the Sole Arbitrator should impose a period at the very upper end of the two - four year spectrum. - In accordance with Rule 40.10 of the 2012 IAAF Rules, the IAAF submits that the period of ineligibility should commence on the date of the (final) CAS Award. - With respect to disqualification, the IAAF is willing to consider that the date of sample no. 1 (17 August 2009) is the date of the first violation.
-This means that the 2012 IAAF Rules provides for the the automatic disqualification of all results from this date of the anti-doping rule violation through the commencement of any period of provisional suspension. - Moreover, the IAAF submits that the "fairness exception", which had been included in the 2008 IAAF Rules, were removed from all versions of the IAAF Rules from 2009 to 31 December 2014.
+- used a Prohibited Substance or a Prohibited Method on multiple occasions, and (ii) engaged in a doping plan or scheme. - In view of the CAS Jurisprudence in cases concerning aggravating circumstances, the IAAF submits that, in view of the doping plan or scheme and repeated indications of blood doping by the Athlete, the Sole Arbitrator should impose a period at the very upper end of the two - four-year spectrum. - In accordance with Rule 40.10 of the 2012 IAAF Rules, the IAAF submits that the period of ineligibility should commence on the date of the (final) CAS Award. - With respect to disqualification, the IAAF is willing to consider that the date of sample no. 5 (20 May 2011) is the date of the first violation.
+This means that the 2012 IAAF Rules provides for the automatic disqualification of all results from this date of the antidoping rule violation through the commencement of any period of provisional suspension. - Moreover, the IAAF submits that the "fairness exception", which had been included in the 2008 IAAF Rules, was removed from all versions of the IAAF Rules from 2009 to 31 December 2014.
 Therefore, the applicable 2012 IAAF Rules do not include the "fairness exception" to be applied in this case. - However, under the principle of lex mitior the Athlete's sanction may be determined in accordance with the current IAAF Rules (i.e. the 2016 IAAF Rules).
-Thus, Rule 40.9 of the 2016 IAAF Rules provides that subsequent results shall be disqualified "unless fairness requires otherwise" (the "fairness exception"). - The IAAF submits, however, that if the Athlete were on the basis of lex mitior to seek to avail herself of the fairness exception in the 2016 IAAF Rules, she would have to accept that her pre-2015 Anti-Doping Rule Violations were entirely, as opposed to only partially, under the 2016 IAAF Rules.
-The IAAF hereby rejects the notion of "mix-andmatch" the rules and sanctions to the benefit of the Athlete. - The IAAF points out that both the European Court of Human Rights and the Swiss Federal Tribunal have ruled that an athlete cannot combine two laws and applying parts of one and parts of another, whenever it would be more convenient. - Should the Athlete elect to be sanctioned entirely pursuant to the 2016 IAAF Rules, it is her choice, but in that case the IAAF submits that she should necessarily suffer a four-year period of ineligibility in respect of her pre-2015 Anti-Doping Rule Violations. - In this context, the IAAF points out that Rule 40.2(a)(i) stipulates that the Athlete has to establish that the Anti-Doping Rule Violation was not intentional to avoid a sanction of four years of ineligibility.
-It is uncontroversial to assert that blood manipulation is indeed an intentional form of doping, and the Athlete has made no arguments that the violations, if established, would not be intentional. - In view of the foregoing and unless the Athlete accepts that her Anti-Doping Rule Violations may be sanctioned entirely in accordance with the 2016 IAAF Rules, the IAAF submits that all her results from 17 August 2009 until her provisional suspension on 14 April 2016 shall be disqualified together with the forfeiture of any money, medals, prize money, and appearance money.
+Thus, Rule 40.9 of the 2016 IAAF Rules provides that subsequent results shall be disqualified "unless fairness requires otherwise". - The IAAF submits, however, that if the Athlete were on the basis of lex mitior to seek to avail himself of the fairness exception in the 2016 IAAF Rules, he would have to accept that his pre-2015 Anti-Doping Rule Violations were entirely, as opposed to only partially, under the 2016 IAAF Rules.
+The IAAF hereby rejects the notion of "mix-andmatch" the rules and sanctions to the benefit of the Athlete. - The IAAF points out that both the European Court of Human Rights and the Swiss Federal Tribunal have ruled that an athlete cannot combine two laws and applying parts of one and parts of another, whenever it would be more convenient. - Should the Athlete elect to be sanctioned entirely pursuant to the 2016 IAAF Rules, it is his choice, but in that case the IAAF submits that he should necessarily suffer a fouryear period of ineligibility in respect of his pre-2015 Anti-Doping Rule Violations. - In this context, the IAAF points out that Rule 40.2(a)(i) stipulates that the Athlete has to establish that the Anti-Doping Rule Violation was not intentional to avoid a sanction of four years of ineligibility.
+It is uncontroversial to assert that blood manipulation is indeed an intentional form of doping, and the Athlete has made no arguments that the violations, if established, would not be intentional. - In view of the foregoing and unless the Athlete accepts that his Anti-Doping Rule Violations may be sanctioned entirely in accordance with the 2016 IAAF Rules, the IAAF submits that all his results from 20 May 2011 until his provisional suspension on

+12 April 2016 shall be disqualified together with the forfeiture of any money, medals, prize money, and appearance money.